unanoc/assets-manager/README.md

 ### Worker Service

-Developing and testing of Worker service is a bit tricky.
-But here is a guide how you can do this.
+Developing and testing Worker service is a bit tricky.
+Here is a guide on how you can do this.

 **Webhook deliveries**
 Github Bot receives Github events via webhook.
-But Github can't call you local webhook while you're developing.
+But Github can't call your local webhook while you're developing.
 So we need some tool for forwarding HTTP requests to our local service.

 Install [SMEE](https://smee.io/).